barumau/pandunia/suomi/pandunia-suomi.md

 an air bio di - anaerobinen
 an chen vide di - ennennäkemätön
 an daka - paljastaa
-an deu jui ja - ateisti (jumalankieltäjä)
+an deu sim ja - ateisti (jumalankieltäjä)
 an din ja - uskonnoton
 an doste - vihollinen
 an eskala - laskeutua